nens/raster-analysis/README.rst

    and many more::

     $ mkdir raster
-    $ store-3di subgrid_map.nc dem.tif raster/storage raster/config -c 2 -a
+    $ store-3di subgrid_map.nc dem.tif raster/storage raster/config -c 2 -a -f flow_aggregate.nc

-   here optional parameter '-c 2' indicates a cellsize of 2 and '-a' enables the costly calculation of arrival times.
+   here the optional parameter '-c 2' indicates a cellsize of 2 and '-a' enables the costly calculation of arrival times.
 Cellsize determines the level of detail for interpolated variables and the arrival times.
+Any time aggregations found in the optional flow_aggregate file will be available in the results as well.

 3. Check the available period and frames using 'store-info'\*::